fusor/openshift-installer-libvirt/README.md

 To find an image SHA for a version not listed check for the release.txt for that version at https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/

 ## Multiple Clusters
 It should be possible to deploy multiple clusters as long as base_domain, cluster_name (or at least the cluster_bridge name), and cluster_network are unique.
-In practice when I try to do so on my system both clusters get unstable and the second cluster fails to provision.
+In practice when I try to do so load on my system increases drastically, both clusters becomes unstable, and the second cluster ultimately fails to provision.